osmr/imgclsmob/chainer_/README.md

 # Large-scale image classification networks

-Several large-scale image classification models on Chainer, trained on the ImageNet-1k dataset.
+Collection of large-scale image classification models on Chainer, pretrained on the ImageNet-1k dataset.

 ## Installation